Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Even the almost cruel burst of training they were doing now had its cycle of effort and rest.
 Resting properly was *essential* to good training, after all.
 So, even in the midst of their their torture, they got the occasional weekend to let their bodies and spirits breathe before they resumed on Monday.

-As always... they were making a frankly worrisome level of progress, especially her *"Gordo."* The floors creaked subtly louder every day, his energy was well into the manic and unstoppable place she’d grown fond of and warily used to over the years…
+As always... they were making a frankly worrisome level of progress, especially her *"Gordo."* The floors creaked subtly louder every day, his energy was well into the manic and unstoppable place she’d grown fond of and warily used to over the years...

 Which was why she savored her free time.
 Her man took care of her like nobody else, but he was a high-maintenance guy himself.
 Such was the life of HEAT families.